(Full time) 2022 start

 Learning and teaching

-You’ll be taught by active scientists and clinicians who are world-leading in their research fields, through lectures, workshops, laboratory practicals, seminars and tutorials.
+You’ll be taught by active scientists and clinicians who are world-leading in their research fields via lectures, workshops, computational and laboratory practicals, seminars and tutorials.

-Teaching is mainly at St James's University Hospital, a busy research facility with research laboratories and a teaching laboratory, computer cluster, library and meeting rooms.
+Teaching will mainly take place at St James's University Hospital, a busy research facility with research laboratories and teaching spaces, a PC cluster, a library and meeting rooms.

-We encourage you to participate in the School of Medicine Institutes’ activities, such as the invited speaker seminar series.
-You also have access to all the wider University of Leeds facilities.
+We will encourage you to participate in the School of Medicine Institutes’ activities, such as the invited speaker seminar series, and you may get the opportunity to present your work at lab meetings.
+You’ll also have access to all the wider University of Leeds facilities.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.